4 Microscale: the contractile unit

 A collaboration was initiated with the groups of J.E.
 Rothman (Yale University) and F. Pincet in 2015 on the mechanical modeling of the molecular processes driving the synaptic neurotranmitters release.

 Information is transmitted from one neuron to the next in chemical form through the synaptic cleft that separates the membranes of the neurons.
 The neurotransmitters are “stored” inside the emiting neuron within vesicles that are docked near the membrane.
-When the eletrical signal arrives, it triggers the massive release of \(\ce{Ca^2+}\) ions, which results in the fusion of the vesicles membranes with the neuron membrane, and releases their content in the cleft.
+The incomming eletrical signal triggers the massive release of \(\ce{Ca^2+}\) ions in the cytoplasm of the emiting neuron, which results in the fusion of the vesicles membranes with the neuron membrane, and the release of their content in the cleft.
 The key step of the process is the fusion.
 This molecular topological transformation requires a large amount of energy (about 25 kBT): a spontaneous fusion would take more than 1s, while it happens in less than 1ms in the brain.

-The physiological speed is achieved thanks to a bundle of bistable proteins called SNAREpins4, that are bridging the vesicle and the neuron membrane prior to fusion, see Figure 4.8.
+The physiological speed is achieved thanks to a bundle of bistable proteins called SNAREpins,3 that bridge the vesicle and the neuron membrane prior to fusion, see Figure 4.8 (a).
 Their collective conformational change ressembles a zippering that pulls the two membranes toward each other, see Figure 4.8 (a).

 The system evolves under no external forces other than the viscous drag on the vesicle and the thermal noise.
-We prediced in (Manca et al. 2019) that the time to reach fusion was a non-monotone function of the number of SNAREpins \(N\) showing an optimum arount \(N=4\), see Figure 4.8 (d).
+Using a slightly modified version of the Huxley and Simmons (1971) contractile unit model, Manca et al. (2019) predicted that the time to reach fusion was a non-monotone function of the number of SNAREpins \(N\) showing an optimum around \(N=4\), see Figure 4.8 (d).
 The fusion model is the combination of two processes:

 1. the collective zippering (\(n\to c\)), whose timescale augments with \(N\), due to an increasing energy barrier [see Figure 4.8 (c) and (d)],